diablordking/JustGameAndroidGame-/README.md

     - Build the app
     - Run the app (Simulator/ Real Device - Targeted for API 28 Nexus 5X 1920x1080)

    For flask tensorflow posenet API:

+    - step copy conda env file
+    - install cuda 8.0 from tfpose run file
+    - instal cudnn v6.0 from tfpose directory
+    - symlink to ubuntu 16.0 ld_library and cuda env
+    - activate conda tfpose environment
+    - run python3 app.py

 ## About the app

-  Mobile application that’s the camera-based game that measure your body movement and score them according to Fornite Floss Dance.
+  Mobile application that’s the video-based game that measure your body movement and score them according to Fornite Floss Dance.

 App is targeted to people of any age: